Abdullanz/Conway-s-Game-of-life/README.md

 3. A cell will also die of overcrowding if it has 4 or more neighbors.
 4. All other cells remain unchanged.

-## Design approach
-Currently following the Design By Contract (DCB) principles from the Pragmatic Programmer book.
-I believe this approach simplifies the process of reaching a clear documentation and testing

 ## Programming language
 Java (JDK 14)